The Question That Started It All

 I realized we were operating on sector myths, not data.

 So, I started my research with a singular focus: to test whether conventional nonprofit financial advice actually predicts success.
-I analyzed three years of IRS data from 100+ local organizations to find the truth.
+I analyzed three years of IRS data, starting with Colorado Springs and expanding to 1,200+ organizations across ten U.S. markets, to find the truth.

 The result is The Financial Forest, a new framework that proves success isn't about following generic rules.
 It's about understanding your specific organizational DNA.